-- Comprehensive visits when there are no signs, symptoms or family history of disease or disability that would make such an examination medically necessary are not insured. - Comprehensive visits claimed within 30 days of a previous limited or comprehensive visit will require text indicating what the medical necessity of the comprehensive visit was - All services billed must be medically necessary.
-It is not appropriate to bill MSI for a "meet and greet" via a claim for a comprehensive visit (or any other service) with a new patient unless a health-related concern/complaint has been addressed at the visit and Preamble requirements are met.
+- Comprehensive visits when there are no signs, symptoms or family history of disease or disability that would make such an examination medically necessary are not insured. - Comprehensive visits claimed within 30 days of a previous limited or comprehensive visit will require text indicating what the medical necessity of the comprehensive visit was - All visit services billed must be medically necessary.